Greetings feline fanciers! Skye Blake here, continuing the trail toward understanding CBD for cats.

 Most CBD creams are made for people so look for ones formulated specifically for pets or cats.

-CBD in oil goes immediately into a cat’s bloodstream through the mucous membranes of the mouth, where it can help give relief for pain or anxiety.
+CBD in oil goes immediately into a cat’s bloodstream through the mucous membranes of the mouth.

-This makes it more effective for immediate relief than lotions, capsules or treats.
+This makes it more effective for immediate relief of pain and anxiety than lotions, capsules or treats.

 The oil itself should have only three ingredients…